This package contains three extensions to python-mode which I find useful when programming python. They are:

 type

-Pick one with the mouse and hit I found an early version which was rather limited.
+I got an early version which was rather limited.
 Looking around the

 net, I found reference to an extension patch.
 When I applied the

-patch, I agreed that it was better.
+patch, I saw that it was better.
 So I removed some unnecessary code

 from the package and added the facility to distinguish functions and